aayushKulkarni1789/dotfilesmanager/README.md

 - Asks for maxdepth from the user and shows `fzf` menu with that maxdepth in the `$HOME` directory.
 - Select the files or folders to be added to the dotfiles directory.
 - The selections will then be moved to dotfiles directory as stow packages and symlinks for them will be created.
+> [!NOTE]
+> If you are adding any dotfiles that are continuously being tracked by their respective packages (hyprland configs for example) then adding those dotfiles and stowing them could break the system temporarily.
+The issue will get solved with a reboot however I would still recommend backing up such dotfiles beforehand.

 ### `dotfiles_unstow.sh`
 - Opposite of the previous script.